Monday, December 23, 2019

 Some Qualifiers

-Giving 10% + is what we believe we are called to do and it is significant enough for us to feel it.
+Giving 10% + is what we believe we are called to do and it is significant enough for us to "feel" it.
 It is also the case that, together, my wife and I make a decent income.
 We are still able to live pretty comfortably.
 We could give more.
 I also want to acknowledge that my compensation includes insurance and a generous pension.
 So, those are two things we do not have to worry about as much as some others.
 And to be perfectly transparent, we tithe on our take-home salary, not our total compensation package which includes those benefits.
 Not yet anyway.
 Aside from our mortgage, car payments, and some minimal student debt, we are comparatively debt free.
 We recognize that that is not everyone's situation.
 It is also important to note that we are both on the same page when it comes to this commitment.
 If you are married, and you and your spouse are not on the same page, that changes things.
 It would not be good for this to become a source of contention in a marriage.
 But, perhaps careful and prayerful conversation.

 I recognize that others’ situation might well be different and giving 10%, even in the restricted sense that we do might not be feasible.
 So, maybe you aren’t prepared or able, at least at this point, to meet “the minimum standard of giving for Episcopalians.”
 That is OK.
 After all we are told, “it is acceptable according to what a person has, not according to what he does not have” (1 Corinthians 8:12-15).
 But, I am also confident than many could give closer to 10% and nearly everyone can give more than they are currently.

 I do encourage you to start somewhere.
 There is nothing magic about 10%.
 But, if not 10%, what percentage?
-It is good to think in terms of a percentage and to set a goal rather lest our giving be ad hoc and haphazard.
+It is good to think in terms of a percentage and to set a goal lest our giving be ad hoc and haphazard.
 Not giving is not an option for faithful Christians who “know the generous act of our Lord Jesus Christ, that though he was rich, yet for your sakes he became poor, so that by his poverty you might become rich” (2 Corinthians 8:9).
 So, “Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7).
 “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God” Hebrews 13:16).

 Here is a helpful rule of thumb from C. S. Lewis’ Mere Christianity: